Numerical Continued Fraction Interpolation: Conclusions

 \section{Conclusions}

 We have shown that highly accurate approximations can often be obtained with Thiele continued fractions when incorporating a Greedy selection of the interpolation points together with an early termination condition.
 The obtained results are comparable with state-of-the art rational interpolation techniques based on the barycentric form such as AAA~\cite{Nakatsukasa2018TheAA} and can be used for rational minimax approximation~\cite{brasil}.
+Also the poles and zeros are relatively easy to obtain, making the approach attractive for practical purposes.

 The main advantage of the Thiele continued fraction is the simplicity of its construction.
 It does not require specialized linear algebra implementations such as SVD, but rather relies on an elementary recursion (see Appendix~\ref{sec:rcode} for an implementaion).
 Of course accumulation of rounding errors does occur, hence inevitably one can find examples where the approach will break down.
 The possibility of numerical breakdown is applicable for all rational interpolation approaches, including AAA~\cite[see \S6 p.3172--3173]{NakatsukasaT20}.